-I recently came across the below life tips in an investor deck from Byron R. Wien, Vice Chairman, Multi-Asset Investing, at Blackstone.
+I recently came across the below life tips from Byron R. Wien, Vice Chairman, Multi-Asset Investing, at Blackstone.
 Good reminders to keep life heading in the right direction!

 After 3+ years of hibernation due to the silence required by my technology investment banking role at Credit Suisse, I’m excited to be back to writing!

 When I left off in 2012, my posts were getting increasingly long and complex, and as a result, more time consuming.
 I enjoyed long-form writing when I had a lot of free time.
 However, nowadays, I have less time for writing due to increased demands from work and a growing family.
 As a result, now that I’m back to writing, it may be more sporadic and it will certainly be more brief and less heavily edited. (more…)